Primary Workshops

 Do you offer online delivery?

-We only deliver our services in-person, with the exception of ITE inputs.
-Previous feedback has indicated that online delivery is not as impactful, as our inputs are designed to be interactive and engaging in a manner that works best in a face to face environment.
-For ITE sessions, whilst we recommend in-person delivery, we do offer this as an online option where necessary.
+We deliver our services in person, with the exception of ITE inputs.
+Feedback has shown that online delivery is less impactful, as our sessions are designed to be interactive and are most effective in a face-to-face environment.
+While we recommend in-person delivery for ITE sessions, an online option is available where necessary.

 Do school staff need to be present for the inputs?

-Yes, a member of school staff must be present at all times during learner assemblies and workshops.
-At no time are our team to be left alone with or expected to be responsible for learners.
-Inputs will not be carried out if this cannot be accommodated.
-Please ensure all facilitating staff are aware of this before our visit.
+A member of school staff must be present at all times during learner assemblies and workshops.
+Our team should not be left alone with, or expected to take sole responsibility for, learners at any point.
+If this requirement cannot be met, sessions will not be delivered.
+Please ensure all relevant staff are aware of this before our visit.

 How long are the inputs?